jtmkrueger/sidekiq_worker_k8s_builder/README.md

 ## Setup

 * wget the file to where you're building your workers.
-This is part of a gitlab pipeline for me, so I'm running this command on in the dockerfile to spin up the runner.
+This is part of a gitlab CI pipeline for me, so I'm running this command in the dockerfile to spin up the runner.

   * `wget https://raw.githubusercontent.com/jtmkrueger/sidekiq_worker_k8s_builder/master/worker_builder.rb`